 How Do Truck Driving Schools Drug Test at TDI?

 Because safety is so important, getting tested for drug and alcohol use is a routine part of being a truck driver.
+On the road, you’re not only responsible for yourself, but for the safety of other drivers as well as your cargo.
 That’s why, in addition to classroom and driving-range instruction, TDI provides a drug screen and DOT physical exam—to get you prepared for work on the road.

 It’s important to know when, why, and how truck driving companies give drug tests so that you’re ready to go as soon as you get your CDL.